BradWebb101/Covid-data/README.md

 # Covid data API

 This project is a project using Covid data from Rapid API to build a dashboard showing covid rates around Europe.
-This project is not yet complete, please not that the RestAPI works, currently building front end with React.
+This project is not yet complete, please note that the RestAPI works, currently building front end with React.

 ## Project Example